Step 1 – Contact information

-Provide the publisher's contact information so that the CIP office knows where and by whom the work is being published.
+Provide the publisher's name and other information, as required, so that the CIP office knows who is publishing the work.

-Indicate the year and approximate month in which the book will be issued.
+Indicate the year and approximate month in which the book will be issued, using the calendar provided.

-To assist the CIP office in setting priorities for incoming CIP requests, indicate the date by which you require the CIP data.
+To assist the CIP office in setting priorities for incoming CIP requests, indicate the date by which you require the CIP data, using the calendar provided.
 Please note that we need at least 15 business days to provide a CIP record.

 Title and subtitle(s)

 Provide the title and subtitle(s) exactly as they appear on the publication's title page.
 For cataloguing purposes, the title on the title page takes precedence over any other title appearing on the publication (such as on the cover or dust jacket).
 For works in more than one language, include all titles that will appear on the title page(s) or elsewhere in the publication.

 If applicable, indicate the current edition of the work as it will appear in the publication (e.g., second revised edition, third enlarged and corrected edition, first Canadian edition).
 Please include the names and responsibilities of any individuals associated with this edition (e.g., “with corrections and additions by [name]”).